waynecz/vue-component-boilerplate/README.md

 <br>

-## Other things such as License / Thanks
+## Other things such as Contribute guide / License / Thanks ...

 > It's your turn